 - University of Calgary

-The research will monitor caribou and moose populations using non-invasive sampling methods.
+The research will monitor caribou populations using non-invasive sampling methods.

 In late May and early June 2014 we swabbed the caribou scat samples collected during the past winter from the Sahtú Region for genetic analysis.
 Here, Terrence Mackeinzo removes the mucus layer (made up of epithelial cells from the inside of the intestine) on the outside of the pellets so we can isolate and amplify the DNA.
 By analyzing the caribou DNA we are able to identify individual caribou and understand how caribou groups and populations are related to each other.

 Bridget Redquest helps train local lab technicians and high school students from the Mackenzie Mountain School in Norman Wells in the proper lab protocols used to swab caribou fecal pellets for genetic analysis in the ENR Wildlife Lab.
 From left to right: Hunter Gray (student), Delany Harley (student), Jillian Tamara Brown (science teacher), Bridget Redquest (lab technician from Trent University Genomics Lab), Brianna Shae (student), Courtney Small (student), and Cheyenne Menacho (local lab tech).